GWeindel/hmp/README.md

            (n_trials, number_of_sources))
 ```

-## Demo of the HsMM Code for a single participant in a single condition based on the simulated data
+## Demo for a single participant in a single condition based on the simulated data

 First we read the EEG data as we would for a single participant: